chand25/Nite-Out/README.md

 ## Future Improvements (not in any particular order)

-add Browser Router so I can have a navigation history for users add a Date component
-Link to the Google API so a map cna display when you click on Location Add a sort functionality to organize activities by time within each date
+1.) add Browser Router so I can have a navigation history for users 2.) add a Date component so users can see activities by date 3.)
+Add an expansion feature where it links to the Google API so a map can display when you click expand 4.)
+Add a sort functionality to organize activities by time within each date

 ## Contributing